 As a man, who became a husband, and a father, I pledged my love, my life to an extraordinary woman…

 To my beautiful wife and love of my life, as I bid farewell to the Army Blue, I know that with you, our best, brightest, and most successful days still lie yet ahead…

 Because I know that with your love and support, moving forward, I already have everything I need and so much more.

 I wish for our Army, our joint force, and our special operations enterprise the very best and continued success; our Nation is counting on it.

 I will always be proud to have been a member of your ranks.

-Daniel Hodne is the Senior Planning Consultant at Moffitt Cancer Center.
-He earned his Bachelor of Science (BS) at the United States Military Academy at West Point, his Master of Arts (MA) at Louisiana State University, and his Master of Strategic Studies (MSS) at the U.S. Army War College (Executive Leadership School).
-Hodne was among the top 6% of the War College class, comprised of 385 specially-selected, high-performing senior officers, executives, and civilians and was also recognized for an award excellence in writing.
-He served as the Senior Strategic Planner, Senior Program Manager (Lead Planner) and also Director of Strategic Planning, Division Manager, Senior Program Manager at the U.S. Special Operations Command (USSCOM).
+Daniel was among the top 6% of the War College class, comprised of 385 specially-selected, high-performing senior officers, executives, and civilians, and was also recognized with an award for excellence in writing.
+He served as the Senior Strategic Planner, Senior Program Manager (Lead Planner), and also Director of Strategic Planning, Division Manager, Senior Program Manager at the U.S. Special Operations Command (USSCOM).
 He also served as a member of “Project Transition USA” to support transitioning military and vets.